BlueMustache/base65536gen/README.md

 This final point is the most difficult to satisfy.
 Unicode has four "normal forms", NFD, NFC, NFKD and NFKC.
 Applying any of these four normalization processes to a Unicode string can cause the code point sequence to alter, which for our purposes constitutes data corruption.
 As a pertinent example, [Twitter applies NFC normalization to all its Tweets](https://dev.twitter.com/overview/api/counting-characters).
 It would be great if short Base65536 strings could survive passing through a Tweet.

-Although a very large number of assigned Unicode code points *are* actually safe in this way, proving that this is true was surprisingly tricky.
+Although a very large number of assigned Unicode code points *are* actually safe in this way, proving that this is true and finding those code points was surprisingly tricky.
 [Unicode Standard Annex #15, UNICODE NORMALIZATION FORMS](http://unicode.org/reports/tr15/) gives more information about this, including the follow incredibly valuable facts:

 * [A string normalized under one version of Unicode remains normalized under future versions, provided it uses no unassigned code points](http://unicode.org/reports/tr15/#Stability_of_Normalized_Forms).
 So if we get this right once, we don't need to worry about future changes to Unicode making it wrong again.
 * [Normalization Forms are not closed under string concatenation](http://unicode.org/reports/tr15/#Concatenation).
 If more text is put at the beginning or the end of a Base65536 text, it could not only change but *corrupt* the binary.
 However, Base64 has this same issue.
 As long as the text is protected by delimiters/brackets/whitespace, it should be fine.